ROS: I mean, what exactly do you do?

 Programmers design programs, meaning data representations and functions.
 Some of these functions are plain structural traversals, a few use generative recursion.
 Many of them are compositions of functions.
 While programmers occasionally compose their own functions, most often they use other programmer’s functions.

 A typical programming project requires the collaboration of many programmers.
 Each programmer contributes one or more components to the system, which from the perspective of this book, means a collection of functions.
 Since the life span of software systems also comprises many years, it is common that some programmers leave and others join project teams during this period.

 In such a dynamic context, programmers cannot hope to produce high quality software without a strong discipline.
 The key is to understand the design of programs as a means of communication among programmers; the goal is to describe computations so that others can easily read and comprehend the code.
-For that reason, the design of every program and every pieces of a program must rely on a method that produces code in a systematic manner.
-Thus when others approach this code, its very shape and organization conveys its underlying ideas.
+For that reason, the design of every program and every piece of a program must rely on a method that produces code in a systematic manner.
+Thus when others approach this code, its very shape and organization conveys the underlying ideas.

 The design recipe of this book is one of these methods.
 It starts with an analysis of the world of information and a description of the classes of data that represent the relevant information.
 Then you make a plan, a work list of functions needed.
-Iterative refinement dictates that you start with a subset of functions that quickly yields a working product.
+Iterative refinement dictates that you start with a subset of functions that quickly yields a (partially) working product.
 A client can interact with this product and make suggestions and wishes.